Sports Nutrition for Wrestling Performance

-When it comes to wrestling, training and nutrition are key factors that determine a wrestler’s performance.
-It’s said that “nutrition can make a good athlete great or a great athlete good”, and this becomes especially true when discussing wrestling – since nutrition is critical in weight management, weight cutting, and overall performance.
+When it comes to wrestling, training and nutrition are key factors that determine a wrestler's performance.
+It's said that "nutrition can make a good athlete great or a great athlete good", and this becomes especially true when discussing wrestling, since nutrition is critical to weight management, weight cutting, and overall performance.
 Learn more about the ideal diet of a wrestler and dive into the importance of nutrition for wrestlers to understand the connection between proper fueling and improvements in performance and recovery.

 Wrestling has three seasons: Off-season, pre-season, and in-season – with each having different goals and nutritional demands.
 A wrestler’s energy expenditure, and thus nutritional needs, will change as the training intensity and duration of each season adjusts.
 By understanding and applying the following nutritional guidelines, wrestlers will be able to take their performance to the next level.